alex-oleshkevich/starsessions/README.md

 ]
 ```

-The snippet above demonstrates an example setup where the session will be dropped after 300 seconds (5 minutes) of
+The snippet above will drop the session after 300 seconds (5 minutes) of inactivity, but automatically extend it
-inactivity, but will be automatically extended by another 5 minutes while the user is online.
+while the user is active.

 ### Cookie path

-You can pass `cookie_path` argument to bind the session cookies to specific URLs.
-For example, to activate a session
-cookie
-only for the admin area, use `cookie_path="/admin"` middleware argument.
+Bind the session cookie to a specific URL prefix with `cookie_path`:

 ```python
 from starlette.middleware import Middleware